meemunnamuorg/meemunnamuorg.github.io/README.md

 # meemunnamuorg.github.io
-This repository used to update the Meemunnamu Welfare Society (మేమున్నాము) website https://www.meemunnamu.org
+This repository is used to update the Meemunnamu Welfare Society (మేమున్నాము) website https://www.meemunnamu.org